Highway Accident Cases We Take On in Florida

-In Florida, the statute of limitations for personal injury claims is four years from the accident date, but can also be as little as two years, depending on the circumstances.
-Once the four years have passed, the at-fault party may no longer be legally liable for your damages, and you may not be able to file a claim or a lawsuit against the party or their insurance company.
+In Florida, the statute of limitations for personal injury claims is two years.
+Once the two years have passed, the at-fault party may no longer be legally liable for your damages, and you may not be able to file a claim or a lawsuit against the party or their insurance company.

 Therefore, you must waste no time in filing your claim.
 A car accident attorney from Thomas J. Ueberschaer, P.A., can help you submit all the paperwork and make sure that you meet all deadlines and regulations.

 Contact Our Law Firm and Get a Free Case Review

 When you are ready to move forward with your case, we are here to help you every step of the way.
 Thomas J. Ueberschaer, P.A., provides comprehensive legal services for victims of car accidents in Florida.
 Contact us today to get started with your claim.

 We can answer your questions, address your concerns and work on your behalf to take on the insurance companies.
 To schedule a free case evaluation, call us at 850-741-7381.

 With over $250 Million in Verdicts and Recoveries, the Victories Just Keep on Coming.